 🎯 How to Approach Trade Shows When Selling Into Retail: A Short Guide for Amazon & DTC Brands

 If you’re an Amazon-native or DTC brand looking to break into retail, trade shows can be one of your most powerful tools—but only if you approach them strategically.
-Done wrong, trade shows can burn serious time and money.
-But if you know what you’re doing, there is a lot you can achieve.
-If your goal is to land national chains, expand into independents, or simply make industry connections, trade shows offer access to buyers, industry knowledge-sharing, and potential partners.
+Done wrong, trade shows eat up valuable time and cash.
+A miss on a trade show represents a massive opportunity cost, and most young brands cannot afford many misses.
+But if you know what you’re doing, they can be the perfect strategy to establish credibility and profitably grow your brand.
+If your goal is to land national chains, expand into independents, or simply make industry connections, trade shows offer access to buyers, industry knowledge-sharing, and potential vendor partners.

 In this post, we’ll cover: